robotics-4-all/ros2-msg-transform/README.md

 ### Convert an OrderedDict to a ROS2 communication structure

-Can be used to convert into any type of ROS2 communication structure (Topic Message, Service, Action).
+Can be used to transform into any type of ROS2 communication message (Topic Message, Service Message, Action Message).

 ```python
 def dict_to_ros2_msg(py_dict: OrderedDict, msg_cls: Any) -> Any: